 \subsection{Datasets}

-The datasets available for evaluation are the most commonly used ones in the literature for other tasks such as detection, classification, segmentation \etc Where the images are first converted to grayscale, and then apply colorization models to analyze its performance.
-Hence, we provide a new dataset, explicitly designed for the colorization task in the next section, while We list the currently used datasets below.
+The data sets available for evaluation are the most commonly used in the literature for other tasks such as detection, classification, segmentation \etc The images are first converted to grayscale; then, colorization models are applied to analyze their performance.
+Hence, we provide a new dataset explicitly designed for the colorization task in the next section while we list the currently used datasets below.

 \begin{itemize}